unchecked9/youtube-transcript/README.md

 ```
 where you will replace URL with the playlists url and OUTPUT_FILE with whatever you want to name the csv file that gets output with all the transcripts.

 Keep in mind some URL's will have special characters that will require you to surround them with quotes '' when you run the program.
+You can do this even if the URL doesn't have special characters so it is safest to just do it every time.

 EX:
 ```